RA-Consulting-GmbH/openscenario.api.test/doc/howtocontribute.rst

 For java code, the usage of the `google formatter <https://github.com/google/google-java-format>`_ is mandatory.

+For C++ code, the usage of `this <https://github.com/RA-Consulting-GmbH/openscenario.api.test/blob/master/doc/CppCodeStyle.clang-format>`_ .clang-format file is mandatory.

 Build fails on warnings policy
 ------------------------------
 To improve code quality the build fails on warnings (see pom.xml)